Self-resonant dark matter with $Z_4$ gauged symmetry: Probes of self-resonant dark matter

 We note that there is a maximal kinetic energy for the target nucleus given in eq.~(\ref{recoilmax}).
 As the nuclear recoil becomes undetectable below the detector threshold $T_{\rm rh}$, there is a lower bound on the DM kinetic energy $T_1$, from $T_{A,{\rm max}}\geq T_{\rm th}$.
 For instance, taking the kinetic energy of the boosted dark matter from eq.~(\ref{DMkin}) with $m_2\simeq 2m_1$ and $m_Y\ll m_1$, we obtain the lower bound on the DM mass for direct detection \cite{semi-ann}, as follows, \bea m_{1,{\rm min}}\simeq \frac{15m_A}{\frac{32 m_A}{T_{\rm th}}-9}\,\bigg(1+\frac{4}{5}\sqrt{1+\frac{2m_A}{T_{\rm th}}} \bigg). \eea Therefore, we need to take the DM mass to be greater than $m_{1,\,{\rm min}}$ for a direct detection of boosted dark matter at XENONnT.
 For instance, for the case of the XENONnT experiment, the detector threshold is given by $T_{\rm th}=3.3\,{\rm keV}$ \cite{xenonnt}, so we obtain $m_{1,{\rm min}}\simeq 10.7\,{\rm MeV}$.
 For $m_Y\lesssim m_2$, we would need a larger DM mass to pass the detector threshold.
 However, we increase $m_1$, the DM flux coming from our galaxy gets suppressed.
 Thus, we can constrain our model by the direct detection of boosted dark matter with relatively small masses.

-We also remark that the semi-annihilation processes, $\phi_2\phi^\dagger_1\to \phi_1 X(h_X)$, $\phi^\dagger_2\phi^\dagger_1\to \phi_1 X(h_X)$, and their conjugates, can be enhanced by the Sommerfeld factor with the $u$-channel resonance in our model as discussed in Section 3, so we could take a larger cross section for the semi-annihilation processes at present than the thermal cross section.
+We also remark that the semi-annihilation processes, $\phi_2\phi^\dagger_1\to \phi_1 X(h_1)$, $\phi^\dagger_2\phi^\dagger_1\to \phi_1 X(h_1)$, and their conjugates, can be enhanced by the Sommerfeld factor with the $u$-channel resonance in our model as discussed in Section 3, so we could take a larger cross section for the semi-annihilation processes at present than the thermal cross section.
 In this case, we could take a larger DM mass well to go above the detector threshold, as the DM flux can be sizable even for a larger DM mass due to the enhanced annihilation cross sections.

 In the left of Fig.~\ref{Fig:bdm}, we show the parameter scan for the relic density for self-resonant light dark matter in the parameter space for DM self-couplings ($g_1=g_2$) vs $m_1$.
-We took $m_2\simeq 2m_1$ for the self-resonant condition and $m_{h_X}=1.6m_1<m_2$ and $m_X>m_2$, for which the semi-annihilation channels with dark Higgs, $\phi_2\phi^\dagger_1\to \phi_1 h_X$ and $\phi^\dagger_2\phi^\dagger_1\to \phi_1 h_X$, are kinematically open.
+We took $m_2\simeq 2m_1$ for the self-resonant condition and $m_{h_1}=1.6m_1<m_2$ and $m_X>m_2$, for which the semi-annihilation channels with dark Higgs, $\phi_2\phi^\dagger_1\to \phi_1 h_1$ and $\phi^\dagger_2\phi^\dagger_1\to \phi_1 h_1$, are kinematically open.
 In this case, there is more freedom to make the decay branching fraction of the dark Higgs into $e^+e^-$ small enough in the presence of new light particles in the dark sector, being consistent with the CMB bound.
 We also chose the other parameters to $g_X=1.8$ and $\lambda_{\chi1}=\lambda_{\chi 2}=10^{-4}$ and set the Higgs-portal couplings and Higgs mixing angle to zero.
-The parameter scan results contain the benchmark model BM7 as marked by red star.
+The parameter scan results contain the benchmark model BM6 on the red line along which the observed relic density is obtained.
 The color gradation in the left of Fig.~\ref{Fig:bdm} indicates the total abundance of self-resonant dark matter in the parameter space.